Synonym(s)

 Unknown.

-In the pathogenesis of prurigo nodularis, a form of "neuronal sensitization" is also present, whereby the itch/pain-processing neurons are triggered and activated, thereby maintaining an "itch-scratch cycle".
+The pathogenesis of prurigo nodularis also involves a form of "neuronal sensitization", whereby the itch/pain-processing nerve cells are triggered and activated, thereby maintaining an "itch-scratch cycle".

-An inflammatory response in the skin and neuronal plasticity also play a role.
-Histopathologically, there are changes in the nerve fibers in the skin as well as inflammatory cells in the dermis.
-The itch/pain in this disease may be triggered by release of tryptase, interleukin 31 (IL-31), prostaglandins, eosinophil cationic protein (ECP), and neuropeptides by inflammatory cells, mast cells, and nerve fibers.
+An inflammatory reaction in the skin and neuronal plasticity also play a role.
+Histopathologically, there are changes in the nerve fibers in the skin and inflammatory cells in the dermis.
+The itching/pain in this disease can be triggered by the release of tryptase, interleukin-31 (IL-31), prostaglandins, eosinophil cationic protein (ECP) and neuropeptides by inflammatory cells, mast cells and nerve fibers.

-Recent studies show that up to 50-fold increased production of interleukin-31 mRNA is detectable in prurigo nodes.
-The studies in patients with atopic dermatitis and prurigo nodularis, suggest that interleukin-31 released by activated CD4-positive T cells is a major trigger of itch/pain in these diseases.
-Thus, interleukin-31 is already referred to as the "itch cytokine."
+Recent studies show that an up to 50-fold increase in the production of interleukin-31 mRNA can be detected in the prurigo nodules.
+Studies on patients with atopic dermatitis and prurigo nodularis suggest that interleukin-31 released by activated CD4-positive T cells is a major trigger of itching/pain in these diseases.
+Interleukin-31 is already referred to as the"itch cytokine".

-IL-31 receptor A is most highly expressed in the sensory neurons of the spinal ganglia of the spinal cord.
-Similarly, interleukin-31 activates signal transducers of the JAK-STAT pathway (JAK1 and JAK2), which in turn can re-induce itch.
+The IL-31 receptor A is most strongly expressed in the sensory nerve cells of the spinal ganglia of the spinal cord.
+Interleukin-31 also activates signal transducers of the JAK-STAT signaling pathway (JAK1 and JAK2), which in turn can induce itching.

 ManifestationThis section has been translated automatically.